-I can’t live without fluffy mashed potatoes!
-But nowadays we have 4 big problems: 1) White potatoes are a high-carb, low-nutrient invitation to elevated blood sugar and weight gain.
-2) Nightshade intolerance is more common.
-3) GMO potatoes are here!
-4) The Paleo diet excludes white potatoes.
-So I tested six different veggies to find tastier, healthier alternatives to mashed potatoes.
+Everyone deserves fluffy mashed potatoes!
+But sadly, potatoes are a high-carb, low-nutrient trigger causing high blood sugar and weight gain.
+Nightshade intolerance is common.
+Here are six healthy alternatives to mashed potatoes.
 And they’re ALL fabulicious!

 Top row: Cauliflower, Japanese Sweet Potato, Celery root

 Unknown in Europe until the late 1500’s, the potato comes from South America, brought to Europe by Spanish conquistadors.
 Potatoes are easier to grow than wheat, and by the late 1700’s became the #1 staple crop in northern Europe.
 Peasants could pretty much live on potatoes grown in their own gardens.
 Poor Irish folk survived on potatoes, suffering malnutrition, food reactions, and an epidemic of “dropsy”, which is joint swelling and water retention.
 In the 1840’s a strange fungus ravaged the entire potato crop four years in a row.
 The resulting Irish potato famine wiped out one fourth of the population and forced millions to immigrate to the USA.
 Nowadays we enjoy a wide variety of potatoes, from Yukon gold to Fingerlings, each with a distinctive flavor.
 But we still have problems: